roytanck/disable-floc/readme.txt

 Requires at least: 5.0
 Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv3

 Disables Google's FLoC tracking for your website's visitors by adding a 'Permissions-Policy' HTTP header.

 == Description ==

-This plugin adds a HTTP header to your WordPress website that disables Google's "Federated Learning of Cohorts" tracking.
+This plugin adds an HTTP header to your WordPress website that disables Google's "Federated Learning of Cohorts" tracking.
 The following header will be added:

 `Permissions-Policy: interest-cohort=()`